Fall of Saigon: Commemoration

 The Vietnam War Memorial is located in Westminster, California, honoring the US and South Vietnamese armies in the Vietnam War.

-30 April is celebrated as a public holiday in Vietnam as Reunification Day (though the official reunification actually occurred on 2 July 1976) or Liberation Day (Ngày giải phóng).
-Along with International Workers' Day on 1 May, most people take the day off work and there are public celebrations.
+30 April is celebrated as a public holiday in Vietnam as "Reunification Day" (though the official reunification actually occurred on 2 July 1976) or "Liberation Day of the South" (Ngày giải phóng miền Nam).
+Along with International Workers' Day on 1 May, most people take the day off work and public celebrations are organized.
+In 2025, Vietnamese government throws a large-scale celebration of 50th anniversary of the reunification of Vietnam in Ho Chi Minh City, featuring fireworks, drone shows, military parades, and concerts, attracting large audiences and generating attention on social media and international coverage.

-Among most overseas Vietnamese, the week of 30 April is referred to as "Black April" and it is also commemorated as a time of lamentation for the fall of Saigon and South Vietnam as a whole.